Bodybuilding

-The winner of the annual IFBB Mr. Olympia contest is generally recognized as the world's top male professional bodybuilder.
-Since 1950, the NABBA Universe Championships have been considered the top amateur bodybuilding contests, with notable winners including Reg Park, Lee Priest, Steve Reeves, and Arnold Schwarzenegger.
+The winner of the annual IFBB Mr. Olympia contest is recognized as the world's top male professional bodybuilder.
+Since 1950, the NABBA Universe Championships have been considered the top amateur bodybuilding contests, with notable winners including Ronnie Coleman, Jay Cutler, Steve Reeves, and Arnold Schwarzenegger.

 History

 Early history

-Stone-lifting traditions were practiced in ancient Egypt, Greece, and Tamilakam.
+Stone-lifting competitions were practiced in ancient Egypt, Greece, and Tamilakam.

 Western weightlifting developed in Europe from 1880 to 1953, with strongmen displaying feats of strength for the public and challenging each other.
 The focus was not on their physique, and they possessed relatively large bellies and fatty limbs compared to bodybuilders of today.

 Eugen Sandow

-Bodybuilding developed in the late 19th century, promoted in England by German Eugen Sandow, now considered as the "Father of Modern Bodybuilding".
+Bodybuilding developed in the late 19th century, promoted in England by the German Eugen Sandow, now considered as the "Father of Modern Bodybuilding".
 He allowed audiences to enjoy viewing his physique in "muscle display performances".
 Although audiences were thrilled to see a well-developed physique, the men simply displayed their bodies as part of strength demonstrations or wrestling matches.
 Sandow had a stage show built around these displays through his manager, Florenz Ziegfeld.
 The Oscar-winning 1936 musical film The Great Ziegfeld depicts the beginning of modern bodybuilding, when Sandow began to display his body for carnivals.

 Sandow was so successful at flexing and posing his physique that he later created several businesses around his fame, and was among the first to market products branded with his name.
 He was credited with inventing and selling the first exercise equipment for the masses: machined dumbbells, spring pulleys, and tension bands.
 Even his image was sold by the thousands in "cabinet cards" and other prints.